Aelstraz/GPU-Compute/README.md

    	gpuCompute.SetBufferData("myVectorBuffer", ref myVectorBuffer);
    	gpuCompute.SetRenderTexture("myRenderTexture", myRenderTexture);

+Buffer data can be retrieved as shown (a reference list/array of the same data type and length must be supplied to write the buffer data to):

+	Vector3[] myVectorBuffer = new Vector3[100];
+	gpuCompute.GetBufferData("myVectorBuffer", ref myVectorBuffer);

 ***
 ### Global Buffers/Textures:
-Global buffers can be made and set in the same way local buffers are set.
+Global buffers can be set and retrieved in the same way as local buffers:

 	GPUCompute.SetGlobalBuffer("globalVertices", ref vertices);
 	GPUCompute.CreateEmptyGlobalBuffer<Vector3>("myEmptyGlobalBuffer", myEmptyGlobalBufferLength);
  	GPUCompute.SetBufferData("myGlobalVectorBuffer", ref myGlobalVectorBuffer);
+  	GPUCompute.GetBufferData("myGlobalUVBuffer", ref myGlobalUVBuffer);

 In order to use them in your compute shader, they first need to be linked to your GPU Compute instance as shown: